Pherkad

-Gamma Ursae Minoris (γ Ursae Minoris, abbreviated Gamma UMi, γ UMi), also named Pherkad /'f3rkæd/, is a star in the northern constellation of Ursa Minor.
+Pherkad /'f3rkæd/, Bayer designation Gamma Ursae Minoris (γ Ursae Minoris, abbreviated Gamma UMi, γ UMi), is a star in the northern constellation of Ursa Minor.
 Together with Beta Ursae Minoris (Kochab), it forms the end of the dipper pan of the "Little Dipper", which is an asterism forming the tail of the bear.
 Based upon parallax measurements obtained during the Hipparcos mission, it is approximately 487 ly from the Sun.

 Nomenclature

 γ Ursae Minoris (Latinised to Gamma Ursae Minoris) is the star's Bayer designation.
 The fainter 11 Ursae Minoris has been called γ^{1} Ursae Minoris, in which case Gamma Ursae Minoris would be designated γ^{2}.
 However this usage is rarely seen.

 Gamma Ursae Minoris bore the traditional name Pherkad, which derived from the Arabic فرقد farqad "calf", short for aḫfa al farkadayn "the dim one of the two calves", that is Pherkad and Kochab (the full name Ahfa al Farkadain is traditionally applied to Zeta Ursae Minoris).
 Gamma Ursae Minoris was mostly called Pherkad Major to distinguish it from Pherkad Minor (11 Ursae Minoris).
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Pherkad for Gamma Ursae Minoris on 21 August 2016 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 北極 (Běi Jí), meaning North Pole, refers to an asterism consisting of Gamma Ursae Minoris, Beta Ursae Minoris, 5 Ursae Minoris, 4 Ursae Minoris and Σ 1694.
 Consequently, the Chinese name for Gamma Ursae Minoris itself is 北極一 (Běi Jí yī, the First Star of North Pole), representing 太子 (Tàizǐ), meaning Crown Prince.